UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn Performance Insights

 - The Huskies have a +482 scoring differential, topping opponents by 13.8 points per game.
-They're putting up 78.5 points per game to rank 30th in college basketball and are giving up 64.7 per contest to rank 38th in college basketball.
+They're putting up 78.5 points per game to rank 30th in college basketball and are allowing 64.7 per contest to rank 38th in college basketball.

 Arkansas Performance Insights

-- The Razorbacks put up 74.3 points per game (115th in college basketball) while giving up 67.4 per contest (98th in college basketball).
-They have a +243 scoring differential and outscore opponents by 6.9 points per game.
+- The Razorbacks' +243 scoring differential (outscoring opponents by 6.9 points per game) is a result of putting up 74.3 points per game (115th in college basketball) while allowing 67.4 per contest (98th in college basketball).

 - Arkansas wins the rebound battle by 3.3 boards on average.
-It collects 32.6 rebounds per game, 117th in college basketball, while its opponents pull down 29.3.
+It records 32.6 rebounds per game, 117th in college basketball, while its opponents grab 29.3.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.